 Here are some tips for staying on top of your chronic health condition.

 Stay aware of your health.
 Keep track of how you feel and your symptoms.
 If you experience fever or shortness of breath, call your doctor right away.

 See your doctor virtually.
 Staying away from doctor’s offices, hospitals, and emergency rooms is safest right now, but that doesn’t mean you should skip appointments or avoid medical care altogether.
-If you need to see a doctor, try a virtual visit [insert link to First Virtual Visit].
+If you need to see a doctor, try a virtual visit.

 Keep taking prescribed medications.
 Now is not the time to skip your medication or make major changes.
 Talk to your doctor, insurance provider, and pharmacist about having an emergency supply of medication so you don’t have to keep going to the pharmacy if you are concerned about the risk of exposure.